Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-rootchain.md

 INFO [01-01|00:00:00.000] Staking manager contract deployed        TON=0x3A220f351252089D385b29beca14e27F204c296A WTON=0xdB7d6AB1f17c6b31909aE466702703dAEf9269Cf RootChainRegistry=0x537e697c7AB75A26f9ECF0Ce810e3154dFcaaf44 DepositManager=0x880EC53Af800b5Cd051531672EF4fc4De233bD5d SeigManager=0x3Dc2cd8F2E345951508427872d8ac9f635fBe0EC
 ```

-### Deploy PowerTON contract
+### Deploy PowerTON Contract

 Deploy `PowerTON` contract with the following command.

-An input argument of `deployPowerTON` sub-command is powerton round time.
-Set it 60 seconds for testing.
+`deployPowerTON` sub-command is the round time of powerTON.
+Set to 60 seconds for testing.

-The powerton round time refers to a cycle in which un-issued seigniorage distributed as powerton rule.
-For example, If it set `60s`, an operator who receives un-issued seigniorage of TON is selected every 60 seconds.
+The powerTON round time refers to the cycle in which un-issued seigniorage is distributed based on the rules.
+For example, If it is set to `60s`, an operator who receives un-issued seigniorage of TON is selected every 60 seconds.

-More information about `PowerTon` in [Here]().
+More information about powerTon is available [Here]().

 ```bash
 plasma-evm $ build/bin/geth --nousb manage-staking deployPowerTON 60s \